tiloio/lokal-auth/readme.md

     last event)??? -- we can cache the current state in the path like `car/1/#` is the current state of the `car/1`.
 This `/#` path is getting updated with every event.
-- [] create event local storage adapters
+- [x] create event local storage adapters
 - [] create event indexeddb adapters
 - [] create user store indexeddb adapters
+- [] create svelte abstraction layer // adapter
 - [] LATER: maybe add caching of current event to the path???

 ## Known Issues